e3-/resolve/docs/source/basics/scenario_tool.md

 The model will now endogenously calculate the annual discount factors to use for each modeled year based on four pieces of information:
 1. **Cost dollar year:** The dollar year that costs are input in & should be reported out in.
-In general, RESOLVE is designed to be in real dollars for a specific dollar year.
+In general, `Resolve` is designed to be in real dollars for a specific dollar year.
-2. **Modeled years:** Which modeled years to include in the RESOLVE case.
+2. **Modeled years:** Which modeled years to include in the `Resolve` case.
 3. **End effect years:** The number of years to extrapolate out the last modeled year.
 In other words, considering 20 years of end effects after 2045 would mean that the last model year's annual discount factor would represent the discounted cost of 2045-2064, assuming that the 2045 costs are representative of a steady-state future for all end effect years.